dotnet/docs-aspire/docs/messaging/messaging-components.md

 ## Add the .NET Aspire component to the Worker Service

-Add the [.NET Aspire Azure Service Bus](azure-service-bus-component.md) component to your `AspireMessaging.Worker` app:
+Add the [.NET Aspire Azure Service Bus](azure-service-bus-component.md) component to your `AspireMessaging.WorkerService` app:

 ```dotnetcli
 dotnet add package Aspire.Azure.Messaging.ServiceBus --prerelease
 ```

-In the _Program.cs_ file of the `AspireMessaging.Worker` Razor Pages project, add a call to the `AddAzureServiceBus` extension methods:
+In the _Program.cs_ file of the `AspireMessaging.WorkerService` Razor Pages project, add a call to the `AddAzureServiceBus` extension methods:

 ```csharp
 builder.AddAzureServiceBus("serviceBusConnection");